TorbenRahbekKoch/mr-legacy/public/data/blogs/about-this-site/entry.md

 # About this site

+*This article will updated as my endeavours brings enlightment.*

 I started this site for two reasons: I wanted a place to have my CV readily available and having it be fairly easy to update.